 I had effectively driven my roommate to a state of paranoia with Facebook ads and the entire three week long marketing campaign cost me exactly $1.70.
 It was worth every… single… penny.

 EDIT: I’ve told this story at conferences and in bars for months and absolutely love teaching through humor, but I’ve always been extremely self-conscious about my writing.
-I want to thank the absolutely amazing people on the /r/marketing subreddit and those in commenting below for giving me such profound feedback and encouragement on this article.
-I guarantee you that there will be MANY more like it in the very near future.
+I want to thank the magnificent people of the /r/marketing subreddit for giving me such profound feedback and encouragement on this article.
 Thank you for your support and your laughter.